jsr6720/goodreads-csv-to-md/posts/2018-10-12-the-new-articulate-executive.md

 ## My Review 4/5

+### Date Read
+2018/10/12

+### Date Added
+2018/10/12

-A quick read and chapters are separated by section.
+My Thoughts: A quick read and chapters are separated by section.
 IE 'presenting on TV' or 'Use of teleprompters'.<br/><br/>Key takeaways for me:<br/>* No lecture/presentation can go past 18 minutes without re-engaging the audience<br/>* Start with the summary and projections forward, work down to the details<br/>* Present a thin, streamlined power point (wafer) and provide documentation after (whopper)<br/><br/>Only 3 bullet points because apparently humans like odd numbers.

 ---